Dentons

-As of 2020, Dentons operates in 77 countries and has 190 offices.
-The firm has no headquarters, although the firm's senior leadership are primarily based in Beijing, London and Washington D.C.
-Dentons is structured as a Swiss Verein called Dentons Group (a Swiss Verein), which does not itself provide legal services.
-The verein encapsulates multiple co-operating legal entities, namely Dentons Canada LLP, Dentons Europe LLP, Dentons UK and Middle East LLP, Dentons US LLP, amongst others.
+As of April 2023, Dentons operated in 80+ countries and had 160+ offices.
+The firm has no headquarters, although the firm's senior leadership are primarily based in London, New York and Washington, D.C.
+Dentons is structured as a Swiss verein called the Dentons Group, which does not itself provide legal services.
+The Swiss verein structure encapsulates multiple cooperating legal entities, namely Dentons Canada LLP, Dentons Europe LLP, Dentons UK and Middle East LLP, and Dentons US LLP, amongst others.